 - A guide to sexuality for people who are incontinent.

 - A look at public and medical attitudes about people with incontinence.

 - A discussion of the ways our society has treated the subject in the past.

 CD Single: “I Am More” by Gaia Tossing

 $10.00 (price includes shipping)

 $2.00 (price includes shipping)

 The I Will Manage program enables healthcare professionals to reach out to those in their communities who have incontinence and provide them with the education, support, and care that can change their lives.
 It is a health professional led, community-based, multidisciplinary program to teach people about types of incontinence, and the products, devices, procedures, and medications that are available to them.
 This program can be the starting point for a support group.
-The program includes a binder that includes posters, a CD with a PowerPoint template that can be modified for each audience and also includes Word documents for handouts at a presentation, posters, and marketing strategies.
+The program includes a binder that includes posters, a CD with a PowerPoint template that can be modified for each audience and also includes Word and PDF documents for handouts at a presentation, posters, and marketing strategies.

 $50.00 (price includes shipping)